raynayx/OrangeStars/week_8/README.md

 ![Console Image](./consoleShot.png)

 As seen in the image,
-- The initialized gobal variable is placed in SRAM, in the data
+- The initialized gobal variable is placed in SRAM, in the .data section

 - The uninitialized global goes into SRAM in the .bss section

-- The static variable in the function goes to a location just before .bss
+- The static zero initialized variable in the function goes to .bss
+- The static non-zero initialized variable in the function goes to .data section

 - The .data section starts at the lowest SRAM address